 - City of Vernon v.
 Board of Harbor Commissioners of the City of Long Beach (1998) 63 Cal.App.4th 677

 Honors and Awards

-- Northern California Super Lawyer, 2008 - 2011, Environmental Litigation and Land Use
+- Selected, Northern California Super Lawyers - Environmental Litigation, Land Use/Zoning, Appellate, 2008-2016

 Presentations and Publications